TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

          string /stdWrap

    Description
-         (Since TYPO3 6.1) Comma-separated list of cache tags, which should be added to the page cache.
+         Comma-separated list of cache tags, which should be added to the page cache.

          **Example:**